KeliLanguage/doc/specification/section-8-kind-annotations.md

 Each Keli package will have the following structure:

-* a `_files` folder, containing all the source file of a particular package, and a `deps` file, and all other miscellaneous files like licences and readme.
+* a `_src` folder, containing all the source file of a particular package, and a `deps` file, and all other miscellaneous files like licences and readme.
 * `deps` file contains a list of dependencies \(refer [Section 8.4](section-8-kind-annotations.md#8-4-adding-dependency)\)
-* a `.gitignore` file that will ignore every folders\(which are effectively the external dependencies of the current package\), except the `_files` folder.
+* a `.gitignore` file that will ignore every folders\(which are effectively the external dependencies of the current package\), except the `_src` folder.

 For example, suppose we want to create a package named `Graph`.